 Direct Grant Program

-The 53 LCCs taking part in the direct grant program must follow the grant cycle timeline outlined in the Direct Grant Program Guidelines and Instructions.
+The LCCs making Direct Grants must follow the grant cycle timeline outlined in the LCC Program Guidelines.
 All other LCCs and their applicants should continue to adhere to the standard grant cycle timeline.